A Tory Conspiracy Fails

 On a two-day ride in January from Bath to New Bern, Brimage told a companion, “‘he did not like our present form of government… and never thought it any more than a mob government.’”
 He predicted that if the U.S. won the war, within 20 years the southern states would choose to have kings again!
 His companion reported him to Patriot authorities, though they apparently took no action.

 Prior recruit Thomas Harrison was in his son’s wheat field when Brimage appeared and called him over.
-He asked where Leggett was, and Harrison led him to Leggett’s house.
+He asked where Legate was, and Harrison led him to Legate’s house.
 Brimage had heard about the plot.
-The three went to the woods by Harrison’s house, where Leggett swore them in as “‘members of this Conspiracy.’”
-Leggett then suggested Brimage serve as the “Senior Warden” of Bertie, the title given to county leaders of the plot.
+The three went to the woods by Harrison’s house, where Legate swore them in as “‘members of this Conspiracy.’”
+Legate then suggested Brimage serve as the “Senior Warden” of Bertie, the title given to county leaders of the plot.
 Brimage agreed.

 Look up Mooring Road.

-A month later, Lt.
-Col. Henry Irwin of the regular Continental Army wrote Caswell that 30 men had attacked the jail.
+Lt.
+Col. Henry Irwin of the regular Continental Army later wrote Caswell that 30 men attacked the jail.
 Irwin had been wounded in South Carolina and was convalescing, one source says.
 However, he and 25 men, perhaps militia soldiers, were easily able to drive the group off.
 Sadly, he was killed a year later at the Battle of Germantown (Penn.).

-As depositions began to identify the conspirators, Caswell ordered Maj.
+As witnesses began naming conspirators, Caswell ordered Maj.
 David Barrow to find Brimage on “the Tory Brig” in New Bern.
-This was a ship bought by Alexander Telfair, who Caswell had given permission to leave the state with other Tories.
+This was a ship bought by Alexander Telfair, whom Caswell had given permission to leave the state with other Tories.
 Barrow wrote back that Telfair promised not to allow Brimage onboard, and sent Lt.
 Shedrick Fulcher with a few men to find Brimage.

 Trials and Surprising Outcomes